ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

    :practice: T

    The following class defines a Car with the instance variables model and year, for example a Honda 2010 car.
 However, some of the code is missing.
-Fill in the code for the 2 constructors that are numbered 1 and 2.
-And fill in the code to call the constructors in the main method numbered 3.
-The car1 object should test the first constructor with default values and the car2 object should test the second constructor to create a Honda 2010 car.
+First, fill in the code to create a Car constructor.
+Then, fill in the code to call the constructor in the main method to create 2 Car objects.
+The first car should be a 2023 Ford and the second car should be a 2010 Honda.
 Run your program and make sure it works and prints out the information for both cars.
    ~~~~
    public class Car
    {